liquity/dev/README.md

 ### Data and Value Silo Contracts

-These contracts hold Ether and/or tokens for their respective parts of the system, and contain minimal logic.
+Along with `StabilityPool.sol`, these contracts hold Ether and/or tokens for their respective parts of the system, and contain minimal logic:

-`LUSDTokenData.sol` - contains the record of stablecoin balances for all addresses.

-`StabilityPool.sol` - holds an ERC20 balance of all stablecoin tokens deposits, and the total ether balance of all the ETH earned by depositors.

 `ActivePool.sol` - holds the total Ether balance and records the total stablecoin debt of the active troves.

 `DefaultPool.sol` - holds the total Ether balance and records the total stablecoin debt of the liquidated loans that are pending redistribution to active troves.
 If a trove has pending ether/debt “rewards” in the DefaultPool, then they will be applied to the trove when it next undergoes a borrower operation, a redemption, or a liquidation.

+`CollSurplusPool.sol` - holds the ETH surplus from troves that have been fully redeemed from.
+Sends the surplus back to the owning borrower, when told to do so by `BorrowerOperations.sol`.

 ### Contract Interfaces